-8.5 Denials
+8.6 Denials

-The Commission is empowered to deny a permit or Order of Conditions for the following reasons:
+The Commission is empowered to deny a permit or Order of Conditions or issue a Positive Determination of Applicability for reasons including, but not limited to:

 - a.
-Failure to meet the requirements of this bylaw. - b.
-Failure to submit necessary information and plans requested by the Commission. - c.
-Failure to meet the design specifications, performance standards and other requirements in regulations of the Commission. - d.
-Failure to avoid or prevent significant or cumulative adverse effects upon the interests protected by this bylaw. - e.
-The refusal to authorize entry of the Commission to a property in connection with review of an application for a permit, Notice of Intent, Request for Determination of Applicability or Abbreviated Notice of Resource Area Delineation. - f.
-Where no conditions are adequate to protect the interests of this bylaw, in the Commission's sole discretion as the issuing authority.
+Failure to meet the requirements of this bylaw; - b.
+Failure to submit necessary information and plans requested by the Commission; - c.
+Failure to meet the design specifications, performance standards and/or other requirements in regulations of the Commission; - d.
+Failure to meet the design specifications, performance standards and/or other requirements of the Wetlands Protection Act (G.L. c.
+131 §40) and regulations (310 CMR 10.00); - e.
+Failure to avoid or prevent significant or cumulative adverse effects upon the interests protected by this bylaw; - f.
+The refusal to authorize entry of the Commission to a property in connection with review of an application for a permit, Notice of Intent, RDA or ANRAD; and/or - g.
+Where no conditions are adequate to protect the interests of this bylaw, as determined by the Commission in its sole discretion as the issuing authority.

-Any denial issued under this bylaw may differ from any such permit, Order of Conditions, or denial issued by the Commission under the provisions of Wetlands Protection Act (M.G.L.
-Ch.
-131 §40) and regulations (310 CMR 10.00), where the bylaw and regulations of the Commission differ.
+Any denial issued under this bylaw may differ from any such permit, Order of Conditions, denial, or Determination of Applicability issued by the Commission under the provisions of the Act, where the bylaw and regulations of the Commission are more protective of any resource area(s) than the Act.

-8.6 Amendments
+8.7 Amendments